-Many of us avoid feelings like fear, anger, and sadness, but these emotions are part of our makeup.
-Whether we choose to acknowledge or suppress these feelings is up to us, but in doing so, we’re also numbing ourselves toward the full spectrum of joy and happiness as well.
+Many of us avoid feelings like fear, anger, and sadness, but these seemingly negative emotions are part of our makeup.
+They don’t always feel good, it’s true, but they are powerful drivers to help steer us away from danger and toward positive situations.
+Whether we choose to acknowledge or suppress these harder-to-feel feelings is up to us, but in doing so, we’re also numbing ourselves toward feeling the full spectrum of joy and happiness.

-The truth is emotions give us true power and skill.
+We may think there is power in being emotionless.
+In fact, years ago, keeping a “stiff upper lip” and learning to be logical and unemotional was highly valued.
+Yet, the truth is, emotions give us true power and skill.
 Not only do emotions enrich our personal relationships, friendships, and connections, but emotional intelligence is now recognized as important in the business world as well.
 Emotions help us empathize, communicate, and even lead others.

 The root of the word emotion is shared with the root for motivation.
 Literally, emotions spur us on to action and encourage us to move toward what we want.
 As humans, our emotional breadth has evolved to keep us moving forward and allow us to tap into the resources we require when facing new situations.
-Emotions help us anticipate what we need and move us toward action.
+Emotions help us anticipate what we need and take action.
 Our emotions help us move toward pleasure and away from pain.
-Hurt, fear, anger—all of these emotions help to keep us safe and protected.
+Hurt, fear, anger—all of these emotions help keep us safe and protected.
 They let us know a situation is uncomfortable, frightening, or not in line with our personal values.

 Our students at the Wright Graduate University learn the power of labeling and acknowledging their emotions as they experience them.
 Since so many of us are taught to ignore or tamp down our feelings, simply learning how to identify them, label them, and experience them is a huge step forward.

-Experiencing our emotions fully and expressing them is an important part of growth.
+Experiencing our emotions fully and expressing them is an essential part of growth.
 As we acknowledge all our feelings and emotions, we open ourselves up to greater experience.
 We are more present.
 We feel empowered, strong, and assertive.